Integrates so well with MediaMonkey that it feels like a builtin feature.- A Google Play user

-The MediaMonkey Remote is, as the name implies, a remote for MediaMonkey, the popular media player for Windows.
+The MediaMonkey Remote is, as the name implies, a remote for MediaMonkey, a popular media player for Windows.
 The remote itself runs on most Android devices, both phones and tablets.

 You'll find some interesting screenshots here.

-- Requires .Net Framework 4.0.
+- NOTE: The server requires .Net Framework 4.0.
 This is usually installed on all Windows computers by default, but if you don't have it, you can download it from here.

 Problems?
 Bugs?
 Requests?
 Suggestions?
 General feedback?

-This app is provided for free, and has been created by a single, hungry student over more than a year, and it is still updated and maintained.
+This app is provided for free, and has been created by a single, hungry student over more than three years, and it is still updated and maintained.
 If you like the app, please consider making a donation.